w3c/i18n-drafts/questions/qa-number-format.en.md

 ### Choosing the right locale

 Typically, you'll want to format number, currency, and unit according to the language of the web page.
-This can be determined from the `lang` attribute:
+This can be determined from the `lang` attribute on the HTML element ([which should be set appropriately](https://www.w3.org/International/questions/qa-html-language-declarations)):

 ```javascript
 // Get the page's language from the HTML lang attribute